Cyclone Batsirai death toll reaches 120

 → EXPLANATION.
 Famine, an “invisible crisis” hitting southern Madagascar

-The main concern concerns access to drinking water: humanitarian organizations fear the spread of diarrheal diseases linked to the consumption of polluted water, which could also lead to a resurgence of malaria, according to a UNICEF official.
+The main concern concerns access to drinking water: humanitarian organizations fear the spread of diarrheal diseases linked to the consumption of polluted water, which might also lead to a resurgence of malaria, according to a UNICEF official.

 10,000 hot meals provided